dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-prebuilt.md

 * [System Clock(AWAC)](#system-clockawac)
 * [NVRAM(PMC)](#nvrampmc)

-This is mainly for users who are having troubles either compiling, decompiling or understanding the overal process of ACPI.
+This is mainly for users who are having troubles either compiling, decompiling or understanding the overall process of ACPI.
 The main reasons you'd want to avoid is for the following:

 * Slowing down the boot process
   * Mainly because these SSDTs have to go through every possible pathing
-  * Fun fact: the prebuilt SSDT-EC-DESKTOP is 42 times larger than making the file yourself
+  * At most, this only adds 2 seconds to the boot process, and does not affect macOS itself
 * Doesn't always work
   * The SSDTs provided can only handle so many situations, and some may in fact not work
   * Mainly seen with SSDT-AWAC, as it assumes there is a way the RTC can be easily enabled